 The Winstons were a 1960s funk and soul music group, based in Washington, D.C..
 They are known for their 1969 recording of an EP featuring a song entitled "Color Him Father" on the A-side, and a song entitled "Amen, Brother" on the B-side.
 Half-way into "Amen, Brother", there is a drum solo (performed by G.C.
 Coleman) which would cause The Winston's EP to become one of the most widely-sampled records in the history of electronic music.
-Sampled audio clips of the drum solo became known as the Amen Break, which has been used in thousands of tracks in a large number of musical genres, including: hip hop, drum and bass, jungle, big beat, industrial, electronica and pop music.
+Sampled audio clips of the drum solo became known as the Amen Break, which has been used in thousands of tracks in a large number of musical genres, including drum and bass, hip hop, jungle, big beat, industrial and electronica.

 The "Color Him Father" record sold over one million copies, and received a gold record awarded by the Recording Industry Association of America on 24 July 1969.